 Sewing machine tension, if it is wrong, can make your stitching all awry.
 Puckers will be all over the place.
 Excessive thread tension can understandably cause puckers on your stitching line.
 If there is too much pressure in the tension discs of the machine, not enough thread reaches the needle for stitching.
 This results in puckering of the fabric in the seam line

-Use the maximum minimum tension possible to sew ( if that sounds clear)
+Use the maximum minimum tension possible to sew ( if that sounds clear) for a particular fabric.

 If you are sewing thin fabrics reduce the tension of the top thread than for thicker fabric.
 A thinner thread also asks for lower thread tension.
 Check out the post on sewing machine tension adjustments for more details